 What are my options if I have a Tax Title for nonpayment of taxes?

-A tax title is a lien placed on property to enforce collection of property taxes and is removed when the property tax account is paid in full with the City Treasurer.
+The tax title lien is used to enforce collection of property taxes and is removed when the property tax account is paid in full with the City Treasurer.

-A taxpayer may redeem the property either by making full payment of all taxes, interest and fees with the City Treasurer.
-Once paid in full the Treasurer can issue and file (with the registry of deeds for a fee) an official acknowledgment called a certificate of redemption, showing that the account has been paid off in full, including all delinquent property taxes, penalties, fees and interest owed on the property.
+Making full payment of all taxes, interest and fees with the City Treasurer.
+Once paid in full the Treasurer can issue and file (with the registry of deeds for a fee) an official acknowledgement called “certificate of redemption”, showing that the account has been paid in full, including all delinquent property taxes, penalties, fees and interest owed on the property.

-Please contact the Treasurer’s office For Pay Off balances and Redemption certificates at 978-674-1702.
+Please contact the Treasurer’s office for more information and for payoff balances, redemption certificates and payments at 978-674-1702.